How to Buy

 Placing purchase order to BCM SENSOR is based on acceptance of BCM SENSOR Sales Terms and Conditions.
 The Sales Terms and Conditions of BCM SENSOR can be sent to you by email on request or can be found on our website by the link: https://www.bcmsensor.com/wp-content/uploads/2014/12/170420_FORM-07-00-01-Sales-Terms-and-Conditionsv3_BCM.pdf

-To bond our strain gauges, please refer to the document of Bonding Procedure of BCM Strain Gauges.
+To bond our strain gauges, please refer to the document of Installation of Strain Gauges for Sensor Applications.

 You may also find this document in the documentation on each product page of strain gauges and adhesives.